Skip to main content

 Mention of the professional class of wet nurses, who enjoyed high social status and accompanied their charges at key moments in life.

-In a letter from Usur-awassu to his lord Yasmah-Addu (Royal Archives of Mari), he mentions the queen's nurse, who arrived with her from Qatna, having raised the queen since childhood and being familiar with her customs (1988CharpinD_LafontB:26-27).
-The Mesopotamian archive of Mari dates to the first half of the 18th century BCE (1956Munn-RankinJM:106).
+As documented in a letter from Usur-awassu to his lord Yasmah-Addu (Royal Archives of Mari), the author mentions the queen's nurse, who arrived with her from Qatna, having raised the queen since childhood and being familiar with her customs (1988CharpinD_LafontB:26–27).
+The Mari archive, a key Mesopotamian source, dates to the first half of the 18th century BCE (1956Munn-RankinJM:106).

 9 And God appeared unto Jacob again, when he came from Padan-aram, and blessed him. … 26 And the sons of Zilpah, Leah's handmaid.
 Gad, and Asher: these are the sons of Jacob, that were born to him in Padan-aram.